custom-cards/flex-table-card/README.md

   - type: module
     url: /local/flex-table-card.js
 ```
-* Verify that it works with one of the examples below
+* Verify that it works with one of the examples linked below

 ## Documentation - Table of Contents